Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/intro-to-scripting.md

 The code for the platform is now complete!
 Test your code now and you should find that the platform disappears after three seconds and reappears three seconds later in a loop.

-You could duplicate this platform to cover a wider gap, but you need to change the wait times in each script, otherwise the platforms will all disappear at the same time and users will never be able to cross.
+You could duplicate this platform to cover a wider gap, but you need to change the wait times in each script, otherwise, the platforms will all disappear at the same time and users will never be able to cross.

 <video controls loop muted>
     <source src="../../../assets/tutorials/intro-to-scripting/alternatingPlatforms.mp4" />